Skip to main content

 SensibleAI Forecast’s Auto Frequency Detection automatically identifies the frequency of your uploaded features and aligns them with the frequency of the target data (actuals).
 This process is essential when you have features recorded at a different frequency than your target data, such as weekly features that need to be aligned with monthly actuals, or monthly features with daily actuals.

-Straightforward Frequency Mapping: For many cases, SensibleAI Forecast handles mismatches intuitively.
-For example, if you upload a monthly feature like interest rates and your target data is daily, SensibleAI Forecast will apply the monthly rate uniformly across all days of that month.
-This means if your interest rate is 8% for the month, SensibleAI Forecast assumes that each day within that month carries the same 8% rate.
-This straightforward mapping works well when the impact of the feature is expected to be consistent throughout the period.
+• Straightforward Frequency Mapping: For many cases, SensibleAI Forecast handles mismatches intuitively.
+For example, if you upload a daily feature like user sign-ups and your target data is daily, SensibleAI Forecast will divide the monthly sign-ups uniformly across all days of that month.
+This means if your sign-ups are 100 for the month of January, SensibleAI Forecast assumes that each day had 3.23 sign-ups (100/31 days).
+This straightforward mapping works well when the impact of the feature is expected to be evenly divided throughout the period.

-More Complex Use Cases: However, not all scenarios are as straightforward.
-For example, if you have a feature representing monthly user sign-ups, SensibleAI Forecast would apply that total number evenly across all days of the month by default.
+• More Complex Use Cases: However, not all scenarios are as straightforward.
+For example, if you have a feature representing interest rates, SensibleAI Forecast would divide that rate evenly across all days of the month by default.
 While this might be appropriate in some cases, it might not always reflect the true nature of the data.
-It might be more intuitive to preprocess the data yourself by dividing the monthly sign-up total by the number of days in the month to generate a daily sign-up rate.
-This approach ensures that your feature better represents daily activity rather than an evenly distributed monthly total.
+It might be more intuitive to preprocess the data yourself by repeating the rate for each day in the month to generate a rate representing all days in the month.
+This can also be handled by selecting a custom aggregation method in the configuration of the feature datasource attributes (v3.5.0 and up).
+Either of these approaches ensures that your feature better represents daily activity rather than an evenly distributed monthly total.

 Why Proactive Handling Matters